$\mathbb{Q}$-Fano threefolds and Laurent inversion

 \begin{notation} Since we regularly refer to objects in two different databases, to avoid confusion we refer to GRDB IDs in the $\QQ$-Fano threefolds database using the prefix Q (e.g. Q$38989$) and the GRDB IDs in the toric canonical Fano threefolds using the prefix P (e.g. P$519468$).
 We sometimes directly refer to such a variety by its polytope, which uniquely determines it. \end{notation}

 For simplicity, we do not record the original rigid MMLP (i.e. that is supported on a \textit{canonical} toric variety), as this may not give the successful partial smoothing.
 Instead, what we record is its mutation for which Laurent Inversion yields a $\QQ$-Fano threefold, in the ``Rigid MMLP" column.
 Its corresponding toric Fano might therefore not be canonical, but klt.
-We record the iteration in the mutation graph that produces it in the column MG \#.

 \begin{notation} When discussing Laurent inversion, we always denote the toric variety which we embed as $X_P$, the ambient space which we embed it in by $Y$, the shape of the embedding by $Z$ and the (partial) $\QQ$-Fano smoothing by $X$.
 If $X_P$ is embedded as a toric complete intersection given by line bundles $L_1,\ldots, L_c$, then $X$ is a general section of these line bundles.
 We use the coefficient convention for complete intersections in toric varieties: all coefficients of monomials in any equation equal $1$. \end{notation}